aws/eks-anywhere-build-tooling/tools/version-tracker/README.md

   version-tracker upgrade --project <project name> [flags]

 Flags:
-  -h, --help             help for upgrade
+      --dry-run          Upgrade the project locally but do not push changes and create PR -h, --help             help for upgrade
       --project string   Specify the project name to upgrade versions for